 After successfully submitting each part of your internship application, you will receive an email confirmation.
-Please check your Mason inbox and junk mail folder for your confirmation, and if you do not see your confirmation within 1 hour of submission, please contact the Clinical Practice Coordinator at firstname.lastname@example.org.
+Please check your Mason inbox and junk mail folder for your confirmation, and if you do not see your confirmation within 1 hour of submission, please contact the Clinical Practice Specialist at firstname.lastname@example.org.

 School Counseling and Traditional Student Teaching Candidate:

-Monitor your Mason email, including your junk mail folder, for a notification from the Clinical Practice Coordinator (email@example.com) regarding the next steps in the placement process, including fingerprinting and background checks.
+Monitor your Mason email, including your junk mail folder, for a notification from the Clinical Practice Specialist (email@example.com) regarding the next steps in the placement process, including fingerprinting and background checks.
 Please note internship application processing and notification of next steps can take up to 6 weeks after the deadline, so please be patient.
 For more information, please review the internship placement process in the next section.

 Clinical Mental Health Counseling and Post-Masters’ LPC Candidates Only: